Brain injury: Other neurodegenerative diseases

 There are also neurodegenerative diseases that are not completely hereditary or genetic in origin, including Alzheimer's disease, Parkinson's disease, multiple sclerosis and amyotrophic lateral sclerosis.

-The precise cause of Alzheimer's disease, the commonest type of dementia, is unknown, but autopsies of people who died from complications of it have revealed amyloid plaques and neurofibrillary tangles, which lead to neuroinflammation, loss of synaptic connections and neurodegeneration.
+The precise cause of Alzheimer's disease, the commonest type of dementia, is unknown, but amyloid plaques and neurofibrillary tangles, which lead to neuroinflammation, loss of synaptic connections and neurodegeneration, have been discovered in autopsies of people who died from complications of it.
 Alzheimer's disease presents with gradual memory loss and decline in cognitive, verbal, motor and executive skills.
 The period between diagnosis and death varies; though some patients die within five years of diagnosis others live ten years or longer.

 In Parkinson's disease an accumulation of Lewy bodies leads to neuroinflammation and oxidative stress.
-Neurons produce insufficient quantities of dopamine, which disbalances motor circuits of the basal ganglia, inducing the motor symptoms typical of Parkinson's, including bradykinesia (slow movements), resting tremor and abnormal posturing.
-70-89% of Parkinson's disease patients experience neurological and psychiatric symptoms like depression, anxiety, cognitive impairment and dementia.
+Motor circuits of the basal ganglia are set off balance when neurons produce insufficient quantities of dopamine, inducing the motor symptoms typical of Parkinson's, including bradykinesia (slow movements), resting tremor and abnormal posturing.
+70–89% of Parkinson's disease patients experience neurological and psychiatric symptoms like depression, anxiety, cognitive impairment and dementia.

-Multiple sclerosis is an autoimmune condition that results in focal inflammation and neurodegeneration, leading to the development of plaques in the brain that manifest as visual impairment, numbness, bowel and bladder dysfunction and cognitive impairment.
+Multiple sclerosis is an autoimmune condition that causes focal inflammation and neurodegeneration, leading to the development of plaques in the brain that manifest as visual impairment, numbness, bowel and bladder dysfunction and cognitive impairment.

 Amyotrophic lateral sclerosis, the most common motor neuron disease, is characterised by the degeneration of neurons in the motor cortex, spinal cord and brainstem, which are replaced by glial cells.
 Symptoms vary but include exaggerated reflexes, dysphagia, spasticity, a loss of coordination, muscle atrophy and general weakness.
-Between 30% and 50% of patients will develop some extent of cognitive impairment.
+Cognitive impairment presents in 30% to 50% of patients.